cldavisx2/Postcard-Order-Form-Back-End/README.md

 The Database Migration folder contains a script which transfered data from an SQLite3 db to MongoDB

+The Images folder contains a script which created thumbnails for all the images

 ## Tech
 Node.js
 Express